valancej/cloud-architecture-best-practices/README.md

 ## Scalablity

 In order to support increased amounts of users, traffic, and data size without compromising performance, systems must be designed to scale appropriately.
-There are two main ways to achieve scalablity of systems and resources within cloud proviers:
+There are two main ways to achieve scalablity of systems and resources within cloud providers:

 ### Vertical Scaling: